Adopted June 2022

 b) The name of these documents, the conditions for their mailing and their availability to members are established as follows.

-c) The following documents must be sent out to all NBOs 60 clear days before a General Assembly (30 clear days before an Extraordinary General Assembly convoked under By‐law F3:
+c) The following documents must be sent out to all NBOs 60 calendar days before a General Assembly (30 calendar days before an Extraordinary General Assembly convoked under By-law F3:

 i. an official proxy form;

 ii. the list of the Executive Committee members;

 iii. the text and the explanation of the reasons for the draft resolutions included on the Agenda;